lackac/rock-and-roll-api/README.md

 ### Run locally

+You will need Ruby 2.0 or greater and the [bundler](http://bundler.io/) gem for the API to work.

+1. Run `bundle install` to fetch and install dependencies.
-1. Run `bundle exec rake db:create_tables` to create the tables in the (sqlite) database.
+2. Run `bundle exec rake db:create_tables` to create the tables in the (sqlite) database.
-2. Run `bundle exec rake db:seed` to insert a few bands and songs in the database.
+3. Run `bundle exec rake db:seed` to insert a few bands and songs in the database.
-3. Run `bundle exec rerun 'DATABASE_URL=postgres://localhost/rock-and-roll rackup` in the root folder of the application (where DATABASE_URL points to the database you want to connect to).
+4. Run `bundle exec rerun rackup` in the root folder of the application.
 That will spin up the app on port 9292 that you can check by issuing a request to `http://localhost:9292`.
 You should see something like:

     {"name":"Rock & Roll API","version":"0.1"}